 - (A) When the parties enter into a full and final settlement of a claim, they shall use the form settlement agreement prescribed by the Division of Workers' Compensation.
 The parties shall not alter the prescribed form, except as set out in this rule.
-Parties who are settling a claim for a fatality are not required to use the Division's prescribed form settlement agreement. - (B) The parties may include terms in paragraph 9(A) that are both specific to that agreement and involve an issue or matter that falls within the Workers' Compensation Act. - (C) The parties may reference exhibits attached to the agreement in paragraph 9(B) of the settlement agreement.
+Parties who are settling a claim for a fatality are not required to use the Division's prescribed form settlement agreement. - (B) The parties may include terms in paragraph 9(A) that are both specific to that agreement and involve an issue or matter that falls within the Workers' Compensation Act.

+- (C) The parties may reference exhibits attached to the agreement in paragraph 9(B) of the settlement agreement.
 These exhibits may include a workers' compensation Medicare set-aside arrangement (WCMSA) or other information related to the workers' compensation claim. - (D) The parties may attach other written agreements to the prescribed form and shall list these agreements in paragraph 9(C) of the settlement agreement.
-These other written agreements may include an agreement involving employment, or a waiver of a claim for bad faith. - (E) Any exhibits and/or agreements attached to a settlement agreement pursuant to subsections (C) or (D) above are included for the convenience of the parties and shall not be reviewed by the Division.
-Approval of the settlement agreement does not constitute approval of any attachments to the settlement agreement. - (F) The monetary amount of the settlement as reflected in the written agreement shall not include any consideration for any agreements which fall outside the jurisdiction of the Division of Workers' Compensation. - (G) The parties shall file the settlement agreement and a completed settlement routing sheet with a proposed order in the form prescribed by the Division.
+These other written agreements may include an agreement involving employment, or a waiver of a claim for bad faith. - (E) Any exhibits and/or agreements attached to a settlement agreement pursuant to subsection (D) above are included for the convenience of the parties and shall not be reviewed by the Division.
+Approval of the settlement agreement does not constitute approval of any attachments to the settlement agreement. - (F) The monetary amount of the settlement as reflected in the written agreement shall not include any consideration for any agreements which fall outside the jurisdiction of the division of workers' compensation. - (G) The parties shall file the settlement agreement and a completed settlement routing sheet with a proposed order in the form prescribed by the Division.
 The settlement agreement must be signed by all parties with the claimant's signature verified by a notary public consistent with the notaries public act.
 The filed copy of the agreement will be retained by the Division.
 The parties will be responsible for retaining a copy for their records.
 The completed order will be distributed in accordance with the attached certificate of service.
-If the parties request the order be returned via the U.S. postal service, self-addressed stamped envelopes must be supplied for all parties. - (H) The settlement agreement must be accompanied by a statement from the claimant on the Division provided form indicating if an appropriate in-person advisement has occurred, if the right to an in-person advisement is waived, and/or if a telephone or online advisement by Division staff is requested. - (1) A self-represented (pro se) claimant who has waived advisement may withdraw the waiver in writing and request either an in person or telephonic advisement, provided a written notice of withdrawal is received by the Division within three (3) days of the settlement documents being signed. - (I) The Division's prescribed form settlement agreement should be used for full and final settlements only.
-Parties requesting approval of a stipulation resolving one or more issues in dispute shall instead submit a motion for approval of joint stipulation to the Director or an administrative law judge.
+If the parties request the order be returned via mail, self-addressed stamped envelopes must be supplied. - (H) Parties requesting approval of a stipulation resolving one or more issues in dispute shall submit a motion for approval of joint stipulation to the Director or an ALJ and should not use the Division's prescribed form settlement agreement. - (I) The settlement agreement must be accompanied by a statement from the claimant on the Division provided form indicating if an appropriate in-person advisement has occurred, if the right to an in-person advisement is waived and/or if a telephone or online advisement by Division staff is requested. - (1) A self-represented (pro se) claimant who has waived advisement may withdraw the waiver in writing, provided a written notice of withdrawal is received by the division within three days of the settlement documents being signed and request either an in-person or telephone advisement.

-9-9 CLAIM FILES
+9-10 CLAIM FILES